 On a recent South Island road trip, I decided to add a scenic cruise on Milford Sound to my itinerary.
 It’s an experience every New Zealander should have at least once in their lifetime.
 I settled on an option with Cruise Milford, who came highly recommended by word of mouth and online reviews.
 The mention of smaller boats suggested a more personal experience, which sounded good to me.
 I later discovered that Cruise Milford limits passenger numbers to 50% of their boat’s capacity, ensuring that everyone on board has plenty of space.

-You can get to Milford Sound by air, tour bus, or self-driving from Te Anau or Queenstown.
+Milford Sound is situated in the Southland region and you get there by air, bus or car from Te Anau or Queenstown.
 I drove from Te Anau, which takes approximately 1.5 hours each way.
 It’s one of the most scenic drives in the country and there are numerous stops worth making along the way to take in the stunning views.
 If you are going to self-drive, plan for it to take the whole day.
 Te Anau makes a great base for visiting Milford, with a number of accommodation options and other attractions nearby.
 It’s also much less of a drive to the Sound than from Queenstown (around four hours each way).

 Upon arriving in Milford Sound, I’m able to find plenty of parking just a five-minute walk from the wharf.
 Check-in is quick and easy and from there it’s just a short distance to the pier to board my cruise boat, the Milford Explorer.
 Skipper Roger and crewmember Julia greet passengers with friendly smiles and an offer of hot beverages and biscuits to enjoy before our adventure gets underway.